inicula/dots-and-boxes/README.md

---difficulty <type>                              choose the game difficulty (maximum search depth) --p1 <player-type> [<heuristic> <max-depth>]     create the first player with the given parameters --p2 <player-type> [<heuristic> <max-depth>]     create the second player with the given parameters --help                                           print information about usage and options
+--difficulty <type>                              choose the game difficulty (maximum search depth) --p1 <player-type> [<heuristic> <max-depth>]     create the first player with the given parameters --p2 <player-type> [<heuristic> <max-depth>]     create the second player with the given parameters --print-board                                    print board configuration to stdout after each move --help                                           print information about usage and options

 PLAYER TYPES: